 - Good latch and positioning will prevent or reduce nipple soreness.
-(See Proper Latch & Breastfeeding Positions.) - Rotate your nursing holds to vary your baby's strongest sucking points. - Start nursing on the breast that is less sore. - Express some of your milk at the end of the feeding and let dry on your nipple, as it is a natural healing agent. - Use 100% pure lanolin on nipples after feedings. - Obtain hydrogel pads, a moist helping system that is soothing to sore nipples.
+(See Proper Latch & Breastfeeding Positions.) - Rotate your nursing holds to vary your baby's strongest sucking points. - Express some of your milk at the end of the feeding and let dry on your nipple, as it is a natural healing agent.